webofdata/specification-archived/specification.md

 WebOfData defines a data model, a JSON serialistion for the data model, a data access protocol (Query), a data sharing protocol (Synchronisation) and a data management protocol (CRUD).
 Compliant implementations can choose which of the APIs they support, but must adhere to the rules and semantics of the data model and serialisation definition.

-Software that implemention these protocols and adheres to the serialisation representations are called WoD nodes.
+Software that implements these protocols and adheres to the serialisation representations are called WoD nodes.
 The potential set of services that can connect these WoD nodes together is what makes the WoD protocol exciting for the web at large and organisations looking to get control of their data.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.